-System Sensor (Optional)
+Integrated System Sensor

-This sensor is designed to be used in a cascade system.
-The system pipe sensor measures the temperature of return water and communicates with the control system to modulate the firing rate of the connected boilers.
+The system sensor measures the temperature of return water and communicates with the control system to modulate the firing rate of the connected boilers.

 NOTE: When using a system sensor, pipe insulation must be wrapped around it to improve temperature measurement accuracy and increase overall system efficiency.